Marcus-Peterson/darkgit/README.md

 ## 📜 License

-DarkGit is licensed under the MIT License and based of the original git source code.
+DarkGit is licensed under the GPLv2 license and based of the original git source code.
 See [LICENSE](#) for details.

 ## 👏 Acknowledgments